-Security is a high-priority consideration for you when building a stock trading app since it will process sensitive information and the sector is governed by stringent regulations.
+Security is a high-priority consideration for you when building a stock market app since it will process sensitive information and the sector is governed by stringent regulations.
 Do the following:

-- Proactively mitigate application security risks like injection, XML external entities (XXE), cross-site scripting (XSS), etc. The “Open Web Application Security Project (OWASP) top 10 application security risks – 2017” report provided valuable guidance concerning this.
+- Proactively mitigate application security risks like injection, XML external entities (XXE), cross-site scripting (XSS), etc. The OWASP Top Ten, a report on the top application security risks, provides valuable guidance concerning this.

 - Use cloud computing judiciously, e.g., you might need to use a hybrid cloud deployment.

 - Incorporate modern techniques and tools like multi-factor authentication (MFA), bank-grade encryption, next-generation firewalls, etc.

 - Use real-time threat intelligence to remain on top of cybersecurity threats.